Trifole: Music

 The score comprises classical works by Ottorino Respighi, Sergei Rachmaninoff and Gioacchino Rossini, among others.

 Release

-The film has been screened at Palm Springs International Film Festival, Santa Barbara International Film Festival, Miami Film Festival, Sonoma International Film Festival and Phoenix Film Festival, which has then led to Cohen Media Group acquiring U.S. distribution rights, after Io capitano.
+The film has been screened at the Palm Springs International Film Festival, Santa Barbara International Film Festival, Miami Film Festival, Sonoma International Film Festival and Phoenix Film Festival, which then led to Cohen Media Group acquiring U.S. distribution rights, after having also done so for Io capitano.

 Reception

-RogerEbert.com's Sheila O'Malley gave 3 out of 4 stars and explained the movie takes place in the same region as The Truffle Hunters.
+RogerEbert.com's Sheila O'Malley gave 3 out of 4 stars, and explained the movie takes place in the same region as The Truffle Hunters.